burianvlastimil/lightshot-print-screen-linux-handler/README.md

 ### Graphical interface

 There is none.
-This script however launches the Lightshot print screen editor directly.
+This script however launches the Lightshot screenshot tool directly.

 ***